harichselvamc/Exotics_Pets_Detection/README.md

 ## Demo

-You can experience a live demonstration of the app [here](https://exoticpetclassification.streamlit.app/).
+You can experience a live demonstration of the app [here](https://exoticpetdetection.streamlit.app/).

 ## Installation

-To run the Exotic Pet Classification App locally, please follow these steps:
+To run the Exotic Pet detection App locally, please follow these steps:

 1. Clone this repository: